-Following Croydon's #WeStandTogether Campaign of 2017, CVA pledged to find a way to help refugees and those from new communities to feel more integrated into the wider community.
+Following Croydon's #WeStandTogether Campaign of 2017, CVA pledged to find a way to help refugees and those from new communities to feel more integrated into the mainstream life.

-CVA successfully applied to the Mayor's London Together Campaign, managed by Comic Relief to deliver a new project that uses sport as a tool to improve social integration between refugees and the mainstream sports sector in Croydon.
+CVA successfully applied to the London Together Fund, part of the Mayor’s Sport Unites strategy in partnership with Comic Relief to deliver a new project that uses sport as a tool to improve social integration between refugees and the mainstream sports sector in Croydon.

-We will work with community organisations who are supporting refugees and are interested in the impact that sport and physical activity can have on an individuals' mental and physical wellbeing.
+We are working with over 40 community organisations who are supporting refugees and are interested in the impact that sport and physical activity can have on an individuals' mental and physical wellbeing.

-We will focus on creating a team of volunteer activators, who will be refugees themselves, and who are passionate about using sport to engage people and improve their lives.
-CVA will train them and support them to set up informal activities for their peers.
+We have created a team of volunteer Activators, who are refugees themselves, and passionate about using sport to engage people and improve their lives.
+CVA is providing training and support to set up informal activities for their peers.

 We welcome any refugees age 18+ who would like to be part of our project.
 If that is not you, there are still ways to get involved too.
 Please get in touch by sending an email to firstname.lastname@example.org.